 It's an impressive story, and it has no end in sight!
-I'll be keeping this up-to-date - as you can see, now that the various Doctor Strange tie-in comics have been released I've been able to accurately date the rest of the 2016 slate.
+I'll be keeping this up-to-date - as you can see, it's now been updated as of Guardians of the Galaxy Vol. 2.
 But let's dive into the detail, to see just how the MCU works, and how I put this chronology together...

 WORLD WAR II- The Genesis of Captain America